ChristophP/funpro-book/ch4.md

 With `const` you never have to check if that reference it changed, which makes the program very easy and straighforward.

-## avoid statements and try to use expressions
+## Avoid statements and try to use expressions

 This one goes a long way.
 The difference between a statement and an expression is that an expression can always be evaluated to a single value.
 Just use this example